What is clinical governance?

 As individuals we have all always known that the quality of the care and service we provide is important, but clinical governance makes that responsibility much more specific and makes each of us more directly accountable for the quality of our own work and that of our teams.

-The governance team is lead by Professor Rob Wilson, medical director and Caldicott Guardian and Professor Tricia Hart, deputy CEO/director of nursing & patient safety (DIPC).
+The governance team is led by Adrian Clements, medical director and Caldicott Guardian and Gill Hunt, director of nursing.